vasylenko/devdosvid.blog/content/posts/some-techniques-to-enhance-your-terraform-proficiency/index.md

 tags: [terraform, experience, guide]
 categories: [Terraform]
 ---
-We all know what Terraform does for us: it creates, updates, deletes the resources and reads the info about them, and with the power of dozens of providers, it's capable of doing it almost everywhere.

-Nonetheless, Terraform built-in functionality is also feature-rich, and I would like to highlight some valuable practices that can boost your Terraform expertise.
+Terraform built-in functionality is very feature-rich: functions, expressions,  and meta-arguments provide many ways to shape the code and fit it to a particular use case.
+I want to share a few valuable practices to boost your Terraform expertise in this blog.

 {{<attention>}}
 Some code examples in this article will work with Terraform version 0.15 and onwards.
-But if you're still using 0.14 or lower, here's another motivation for you to upgrade ;-)
+But if you're still using 0.14 or lower, here's another motivation for you to upgrade.
 {{</attention>}}

 ## Conditional resources creation